Article first published December 2014, updated June 2019

-There are a huge range of tools and platforms out there that will help you run a contest and build your email list.
-The best one to choose largely depends on the kind of contest you want to run and we’ve listed a few of our favourites here:
+There are a huge range of tools and platforms out there that’ll help you run a contest and build your email list.
+The best one to choose largely depends on the kind of contest you want to run, and we’ve listed a few of our favorites here:

 If you want to run a simple sweepstakes competition where people only need to submit their email address to enter, then KingSumo Giveaways is a great tool to use.

 KingSumo is a WordPress plugin, so it integrates natively into your WordPress site.
 Once you’ve installed it, you simply enter the details of your contest into the admin interface (start and end date, prize, rules, etc.) and launch the contest on your website.

 When people arrive at your website, they’ll see the contest window and be able to submit their email to enter.
 KingSumo also contains a great virality feature that presents entrants with their own unique link to share with their friends and family, and gives them an extra entry in the contest for anybody else they manage to sign up.

 Once the contest finishes, KingSumo chooses a winner at random (important for complying with competition laws) and then you can download all the email addresses you collected as a CSV and upload them into your email marketing software.

 In terms of cost, a personal license is $198 and allows you to use it on one site forever.
 A developer option is available for unlimited sites as well.
 They also offer a 60-day guilt-free trial, so, if you’re not happy, you can get a full refund.

 If you want to run a contest where people submit a photo to enter, then check out Strutta’s contest builder.